PerfectlySoft/PerfectDocs/guide/buildingWithSPM.md

 # Building with Swift Package Manager
-[Swift Package Manager](https://swift.org/package-manager/) (SPM) is a command line tool for building, testing and managing dependencies for Swift projects.
+[Swift Package Manager](https://swift.org/package-manager/) (SPM) is a command-line tool for building, testing, and managing dependencies for Swift projects.
 All of the components in Perfect are designed to build with the SPM.
-If you create a project with Perfect it will need to use SPM as well.
+If you create a project with Perfect, it will need to use SPM as well.

 The best way to start a new Perfect project is to fork or clone the [PerfectTemplate](https://github.com/PerfectlySoft/PerfectTemplate).
-This will give you a very simple Hello, World! server which you can then edit and add your own code to.
+It will give you a very simple, "Hello, World!" server message which you can edit and modify however you wish.

-Before beginning, ensure you have read the [dependencies](https://github.com/PerfectlySoft/Perfect/wiki/Dependencies) document and that you have a functioning Swift 3.0 toolchain for your platform.
+Before beginning, ensure you have read the [dependencies](https://github.com/PerfectlySoft/Perfect/wiki/Dependencies) document, and that you have a functioning Swift 3.0 toolchain for your platform.

 The next step is to clone the template project.
-Open a new command line terminal and cd to the directory in which you want the project to be cloned.
-Enter the following:
+Open a new command-line terminal and change directiory (cd) where you want the project to be cloned.
+Type the following into your terminal to download a directory called, “PerfectTemplate”:

 ```
 git clone https://github.com/PerfectlySoft/PerfectTemplate.git
 ```

-This will download the project and give you a directory called *PerfectTemplate*. cd into this directory.
-Inside you will find two important items.
-First is a *Sources* directory. *Sources* contains all the Swift source files for the project.
-Second is the SPM manifest file named *Package.swift*.
-This file lists the dependencies the project requires.
+Within the Perfect Template, you will find two important file items: - A *Sources* directory containing all of the Swift source files for Perfect- The SPM manifest named, “*Package.swift*” listing the dependencies this project requires

 All SPM projects will have, at least, both a *Sources* directory and a *Package.swift* file.
-This project starts out with only one dependency; that for the [Perfect-HTTPServer](https://github.com/PerfectlySoft/Perfect-HTTPServer) project.
+This project starts out with only one dependency: the [Perfect-HTTPServer](https://github.com/PerfectlySoft/Perfect-HTTPServer) project.

 ### Dependencies in Package.swift

-The PerfectTemplate *Package.swift* manifest file has the following content:
+The PerfectTemplate *Package.swift* manifest file contains the following content:

 ```swift
 import PackageDescription